-There is a legal obligation to carry out a legionella assessment of the water services in any work place or business connected premise!
-Failure to carry out a legionella assessment could leave you exposed to risk of litigation and potential prosecution.
+It is a legal requirement to carry out a legionella assessment of water services in any work place or business-connected premise!
+Failure to carry out a legionella assessment could leave you exposed to the risk of litigation and potential prosecution.
 If you would like to book your Legionella risk assessment, contact us

 The Health and Safety Executive is the Enforcing Body.
-They will undertake any prosecution under the relevant legislation with regards to legionella infection.
+They will undertake any prosecution under the relevant legislation regarding legionella infection.

-Whether you have a rented, serviced, or managed office there is still a legal obligation upon you as the employer to protect your employees!
+Whether you are in a rented, services, or manager office there is still a legal obligation, as the employer, to protect employees.

 A legionella assessment identifies the pipework and individual assets that make up the water system.
 This includes taps, showers and water tanks.
 These assets are then evaluated to identify the risks associated with each element.
 The legionella assessment is reviewed at least every two years.
 Unless there has been a change to the system or in management/responsible person.

 There are further pieces of technical guidance and support documentation, although not all may apply to your business.
 These include:

 Legionnaires’ disease tends to affect:

 For further information or to book your Legionella assessment, contact us at Walker Health and Safety Services.